oasis-tcs/openc2-ap-er/oc2edr.md

 #### 2.3.8.4 Set edr:account
 Sets the status of the account to be either enabled or disabled.
 The producer and consumer of the command MUST support the edr:account_status Command Argument as defined in [Section 2.1.4](#214-command-arguments)

-OpenC2 Producers that send 'set edr:account' commands
+OpenC2 Producers that send 'set edr:account' Commands:
 * MUST populate the Command Arguments field with a Account-Status argument

-OpenC2 Consumers that receive 'set edr:account' commands
+OpenC2 Consumers that receive a 'set edr:account' Command:
-* But the Command Arguments field is not populated with a Account-Status argument
+* but the Command Arguments field is not populated with a Account-Status argument
     * MUST NOT respond with status code OK/200
     * SHOULD respond with status code 400
     * MAY respond with status code 500
-    * SHOULD respond with 'account-Status type argument not populated' in the status text
+    * SHOULD respond with 'account-status type argument not populated' in the status text
 * but cannot access the account specified in the edr:account Target
     * MUST respond with status code 500
     * SHOULD respond with 'cannot access account' in the status text